Aliiiu/alx-pre_course/README.md

-My first readme
+My first readme /n
-!update for the last task
+!updated for the last task